-When you think of pork ribs you probably picture a summertime barbecue on your back porch with neighbors or friends.
-Meaty ribs cook over a fire while their irresistible smell lets everyone in the neighborhood know something good is happening on your grill.
+When you think of a delicious smoked pork rib, you probably picture a summertime barbecue on your back porch with neighbors or friends.
+Meaty pork ribs cook over a fire while their irresistible smell lets everyone in the neighborhood know something good is happening on your grill or smoker.
 Does it get any better than that?
 (Spoiler alert: not really!)

-But have you considered what goes into choosing the right ribs for your next cookout?
-I get asked all the time about the difference between baby back ribs (made famous by that Chili’s restaurant jingle) and St. Louis-style ribs.
-Given how often this question comes up, I figured it was worth a post explaining the difference between these two styles and why you might want to choose one over the other.
+But have you asked yourself what are the best cut of pork ribs to choose for your next cookout?
+People ask me all the time.
+What is the difference between baby back pork ribs and St. Louis-style pork ribs?
+Given how often this question comes up, I figured it was worth a post explaining why you might want to choose one over the other.

 Baby Back Ribs

-Baby back ribs are probably what you think of first when someone mentions ribs.
-They are generally leaner and have less meat on the bone.
-The bone is also slightly curved, which distinguishes them from the St. Louis-style ribs.
+Baby back ribs are probably what you think of first when someone mentions pork ribs.
+Baby back ribs are generally leaner and have less meat on the bone.
+I suspect that because baby back ribs are leaner, they are also more commonly found at restaurants.
+Think: Chili’s baby back ribs.
+The bone of the baby back rib is also slightly curved, which distinguishes them from the St. Louis-style ribs.
 Baby backs are also typically smaller in size.
-Their name originates from the fact the bones are cut from the upper portion of the pig’s back near the spine, after the loin is removed.
+If you have ever wondered where baby back ribs come from, their name originates from the fact the bones are cut from the upper portion of the pig’s back near the spine, after the loin is removed.
 (Don’t worry, baby backs do not come from piglets!)

-If you really want to nerd out, you might find it interesting to know these ribs contain 20 grams of protein and have 248 calories per 3 oz of meat.
+If you really want to nerd out on the nutritional value of baby back ribs, you might find it interesting to know the ribs contain 20 grams of protein and have 248 calories per 3 oz of meat.
+Have you ever wondered how many ribs you should be getting when you order a rack of ribs to devour during the big game?
 Baby backs typically have eight to 13 ribs per rack and a rack generally weighs between 1½ to 2 lbs.
-Because these ribs are so popular, their price has gone up over the past few years.
+Because these ribs are so popular, baby back ribs are typically more expensive and their price has gone up over the past few years.
 That’s not a reason to avoid them, but it is worth keeping in mind when you’re planning a cookout with a large guest list.

 St. Louis-Style Ribs

-St. Louis-style ribs (also known as spare ribs) may not be what you initially picture when thinking of ribs, but they’ll get you salivating nonetheless.
+St. Louis-style ribs (also known as spare ribs) may not be what you initially picture when thinking of barbecued ribs, but they’ll get you salivating nonetheless.
 Compared with baby backs, these ribs have more meat on the bone and are fattier, making them a more flavorful choice.
-They are taken from lower down on the pig closer to the stomach.
+Those who are interested in where the spare rib comes from will find it interesting that they are taken from lower-down on the pig closer to the stomach.
 Upon initially cutting these ribs, the rib tips are removed since they are all bone and cartilage.
 Once the tips are off, the meatier portion remains as a slab with a rectangular shape.

-The meat on St. Louis-style ribs is generally considered tougher than baby backs but can be just as tender when properly cooked.
+For those of you who wonder which pork rib cut is the most tender, the meat on St. Louis-style ribs is generally considered tougher than baby backs but can be just as tender when properly cooked.
 These ribs can be had all across the US, not just in St. Louis and are generally larger than the baby backs.
-The average weight for a rack is between 2 ½ to 3lbs.
+The average weight for a rack is between 2½ to 3 lbs.
 Since they’re larger, St. Louis-style ribs make a great choice for entertaining a crowd.

 Why are they called “St. Louis Style” ribs you ask?
 In a 30-year span between 1930-1960, roughly 15 meat packing businesses were founded in the St. Louis, MO area.
 However, the larger meat packers at the time were selling the spare ribs with the rib tips intact, which was wasting 90% of the rib.
 The smaller packers decided to change up the game by removing the tips, resulting in their rectangular shape.
 While the trimmed slabs cost consumers more money per pound, the difference was worth it because the slabs included more meat than waste.
 The meaty, rectangle-shaped racks became known as St. Louis-style ribs.